hzrd149/blossom/README.md

 ## Protocol specification

-BUDs stand for Blossom Upgrade Possibilities.
+BUDs stand for Blossom Upgrade Documents.

 See the [BUDs](./buds) folder and specifically [BUD-01](./buds/bud-01.md) for a detailed explanation of the endpoints